 Definition of Financial Literacy

-Financial Literacy refers to the knowledge and understanding of various financial products which help the investor with their money management, personal finances, investment, and tax planning.
+Financial Literacy refers to the knowledge and understanding of various financial products that help the investor with their money management, personal finances, investment, and tax planning.
 It looks into how prudently an individual goes on to manage his finances thereby building the necessary requirements like an emergency fund, retirement fund and also how they plan to take care of insurance, estate planning, paying for education, etc.

 Importance of Financial Literacy